eshaham/israeli-bank-scrapers/README.md

  ## Differences between default and core variations

  The default variation [israeli-bank-scrapers](https://www.npmjs.com/package/israeli-bank-scrapers) is using [puppeteer](https://www.npmjs.com/package/puppeteer) which handles the installation of local chroumium on its' own.
 This behavior is very handy since it takes care on all the hard work figuring which chromium to download and manage the actual download process.
-As a side effect it increases node_modules by several hounded megabytes.
+As a side effect it increases node_modules by several hundred megabytes.

  The core variation [israeli-bank-scrapers-core](https://www.npmjs.com/package/israeli-bank-scrapers-core) is using [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) which is exactly the same library as `puppeteer` except that it doesn't download chromium when installed by npm.
 It is up to you to make sure the specific version of chromium is installed locally and provide a path to that version.
 It is useful in Electron applications since it doesn't bloat the size of the application and you can provide a much friendlier experience like loading the application and download it later when needed.